waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Method:** Using the output from `find_reachable_interactable_tiles`, I will visit and interact with every single potential switch location.
 I will mark each location in this log as I test it.
 *   **Progress:**

-## XVIII.
-Goldenrod Game Corner - Systematic Search Log
+## XIX.
+Goldenrod Game Corner - Search Checklist
 *   (8, 1) - Tested, not a switch
 *   (9, 1) - Tested, not a switch
 *   (10, 1) - Tested, not a switch